 A master’s degree is required to be a licensed and certified speech-language pathologist, and a clinical doctorate is required to be a licensed audiologist.

 This is a growing career field because of the rising elderly population, greater emphasis placed on early detection of communication disorders, increasing concern about occupational hearing loss and rapid advances in technology.

 Advanced courses focus on diagnosing and treating specific hearing, speech and language disorders.
 These courses also serve as prerequisites for graduate study.

 Our faculty members are recognized researchers and practitioners as well as members of professional organizations in the field.
 They’ve published numerous articles in respected journals and conducted research on:

-During your freshman and sophomore years, most of your classes will help fulfill the university’s core curriculum and the College of Public Affairs and Community Service’s requirements.
+During your freshman and sophomore years, most of your classes will help fulfill the university's core curriculum and degree pre-requisites.
 Many of your speech and hearing sciences courses will be taken during your junior and senior years.

-While enrolled in speech and hearing sciences courses, you’ll observe clients at the UNT Speech and Hearing Center.
+While enrolled in audiology and speech-language pathology courses, you’ll observe clients at the UNT Speech and Hearing Center.
 The center supplies professional evaluation and remediation for articulation, hearing, language, voice and fluency disorders.

 Our Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.

-The department’s undergraduate studies director and academic advisors will help you plan your class schedule each semester.
+The department’s undergraduate studies director and the academic advisors in the PACS advising office will help you plan your class schedule each semester.
 The director will also provide advice on applying to graduate school and how to obtain a job as a licensed assistant in Speech-Language Pathology through the Texas State Board of Examiners.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.